Long Beach State Beach men's basketball: NCAA Division I

+NCAA Division II

+The 49ers appeared in one NCAA Division II men's basketball tournament.
+Their combined record was 1–1.

 NIT results

 Long Beach State has appeared in nine National Invitation Tournaments (NIT).
 Their combined record is 2–9.

 Beach in the NBA

 The following former Long Beach State players have played professionally for the National Basketball Association:

 Retired numbers

 Four numbers have been retired in Long Beach State basketball history: